LBellosguardo/PasswordManager/README.md

 ## About
 This is an offline password manager which holds your username and password credentials for any number of services on a local database.
 All data is encrypted when entered and decrypted when retrieved.
 This project was made for educational purposes and is not meant to compete with professional grade password management software.
-There is currently no GUI component and runs on the user's terminal / command line..
-Make
+There is currently no GUI component and runs on the user's terminal / command line.

 ## How to Install
 1. Download/clone the source code into the desired directory of your machine